Guarinov/applied-hands-on-computer-vision/Assignment-2/README.md

    - Contrastive pretraining of RGB and LiDAR embeddings using a CLIP-like approach (`EfficientCILPModel`).
    - Project RGB embeddings into LiDAR space and fine-tune the pipeline to maximize RGB accuracy.

-This repository provides the full pipeline—**data preparation, multimodal training, fusion evaluation, and cross-modal fine-tuning**—as a hands-on benchmark for multimodal learning research.
+This repository provides the full pipeline - **data preparation, multimodal training, fusion evaluation, and cross-modal fine-tuning** - as a hands-on benchmark for multimodal learning research.

 ## 🐍 Setup Guide: Micromamba Environment